 How Much Does Kroger Delivery Cost?

 Tips are optional and separate from the delivery fee.
-The default tip is 5%, but you can adjust this during checkout or up to three days after your delivery is completed.
+The default tip is 5%, but you can adjust this during checkout or up to three days after your delivery.
 Other than the delivery fee and tip amount, you shouldn’t have any additional charges.

 As far as product prices go, you’ll most likely see the same prices online that you would if you were shopping in-store at the same location.
-Still, pricing may vary from one preferred store to the next.
+Note that pricing may vary from one store to the next.

-If your groceries are scheduled to be delivered on a different day than when you’re placing your order, there may be price differences due to current sales and in-store promotions.
-Of course, if the price in-store is lower than what you were quoted online, you’ll receive a refund for the difference.
+If your groceries are scheduled for delivery on a different day than when you’re placing your order, there may be price differences due to current sales and in-store promotions.
+If the price in-store is lower than what you were quoted online, you’ll receive a refund for the difference.

 When I placed my order, the subtotal was $89.36.
 After weighted items were selected and two items were substituted (salt and butter), my final total was $90.72.
-The $9.95 delivery fee was the only charge that I could have avoided by shopping in-store.
+The $9.95 delivery fee was the only charge that I could have avoided by shopping in the store instead of online.

 If I had placed my order directly through Instacart (the third party that ended up shopping for my order), I would have saved $3.96 in delivery fees.
 However, I wouldn’t have been able to earn fuel points for my purchases or take advantage of Kroger’s exclusive sales.
 Because of those sales, I saved $5.32 on my Kroger order.

 Overall, Kroger offers a reliable grocery delivery service that brings household essentials right to your door.
 Still, there are a few drawbacks to ordering your groceries online.
 After using Kroger Delivery myself, here are the biggest pros and cons I found: